Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - lhs: A value to compare.
     ///   - rhs: Another value to compare. public static func == (a: PassioNutritionAISDK.PassioConfiguration, b: PassioNutritionAISDK.PassioConfiguration) -> Bool
 }

+public struct PassioFoodAmount : Codable {

+    public let servingSizes: [PassioNutritionAISDK.PassioServingSize]

+    public let servingUnits: [PassioNutritionAISDK.PassioServingUnit]

+    public let selectedUnit: String

+    public let selectedQuantity: Double

+    public init(servingSizes: [PassioNutritionAISDK.PassioServingSize], servingUnits: [PassioNutritionAISDK.PassioServingUnit])

+    public func weight() -> Measurement<UnitMass>

+    public func weightGrams() -> Double

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
+}

+public struct PassioFoodItem : Codable {

+    public let id: String

+    public let scannedId: PassioNutritionAISDK.PassioID

+    public let name: String

+    public let details: String

+    public let iconId: String

+    public let licenseCopy: String

+    public let amount: PassioNutritionAISDK.PassioFoodAmount

+    public let ingredients: [PassioNutritionAISDK.PassioIngredient]

+    public var foodItemName: String { get }

+    public func nutrients(weight: Measurement<UnitMass>) -> PassioNutritionAISDK.PassioNutrients

+    public func nutrientsSelectedSize() -> PassioNutritionAISDK.PassioNutrients

+    public func nutrientsReference() -> PassioNutritionAISDK.PassioNutrients

+    public func weight() -> Measurement<UnitMass>

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
+}

 /// PassioFoodItemData contains all the information for a Food Item Data.